Bridging the Gap: The Crucial Role of Data and IT Feedback in OT Systems

 At Trout, we help organizations navigate IT/OT convergence with solutions that address its core challenges:

-• Secure Network Overlay: Our Demilitarized LAN (DLAN) technology segregates and protects critical assets, applying strict access controls to maintain a secure environment.
+• Secure Network Overlay: Our Demilitarized LAN (DLAN) technology segregates and protects critical assets, applying strict access controls to maintain a secure connected environment.

 • Zero Trust Architecture: By continuously authenticating and verifying all users, we help minimize the risk of unauthorized access.